 What I found, instead, was that I struggled to come up with things I was grateful for.
-This journal (in contrast with the 6-Minute Diary mentioned at the beginning of this article) suggested that users be creative with their gratitude, to come up with three unique things every day and do their best not to repeat.
+This journal (in contrast with the 6-Minute Diary mentioned at the beginning of this article) suggested that users be creative with their gratitude, come up with three unique things every day and do their best not to repeat them.

 After about three weeks, I ran out of things for which I was grateful.
 I'd written everything from the air conditioning which kept my family cool to the food on our table to the air I breathed.
 I had run out of ideas for things to be grateful for.

-Which is more, as the book suggests, I wrote down the reasons I was grateful for these things.
-I journaled first thing in the morning, and last thing at night.
+As the book suggests, I also wrote down the reasons I was grateful for these things.
+I journaled first thing in the morning and last thing at night.
 I worked that journal as hard as I possibly could.

 And I started to hate it.
 On the bad days when we struggled with bills, on the worse days when my husband was out of work, it was hard to feel gratitude deeply enough to be meaningful.
 I started to resent the practice, and after just over 90 days, I stopped using it.